kymkdd/vanille/README.md

 + *ffmpeg/probe* for the video heavylifting as well as the gif generation
 + *gifsicle* for the gif edition as well as the optimisation
 + *gifski* optionally to make higher quality gifs compared to the standard ffmpeg method
++ *youtube-dl* optionally to make a gif from an url directly

 >what are the features?